CliMA/Oceananigans.jl/docs/src/model_setup/callbacks.md

 @info model.velocities.u
 ```

-Here there is no forcing, but due to the callback the velocity is increased.
+Above there is no forcing at all, but due to the callback the velocity is increased.

->This is a redundant example and here for illustration only, it could be implemented better with a simple forcing function.
+> This is a redundant example and here for illustration only, it could be implemented
+  better with a simple forcing function.

 ## Functions